L&D Travel Nurse Jobs in Michigan

 What does call look like on a Michigan L&D contract?

 Many Michigan L&D contracts include call on top of your scheduled shifts, since deliveries and OB emergencies happen around the clock and units need coverage at all hours.
-When you’re on call and the unit needs you — a laboring patient, a crash cesarean, a postpartum hemorrhage — you come in, and that callback pay adds meaningfully to your weekly total.
+When you’re on call and the unit needs you for a laboring patient, a crash cesarean, or a postpartum hemorrhage, you come in, and that callback pay adds meaningfully to your weekly total.
 Call is more common at smaller units and busy C-section programs than at the largest staffed academic centers.
-Before you accept anything, your Junxion recruiter confirms the exact call requirements, response window, and pay structure so there are no surprises once you’re on assignment.
+Before you accept anything, your Junxion recruiter confirms the exact call requirements, response window, and pay structure so nothing surprises you once you’re on assignment.

 How much L&D experience do Michigan facilities want?

-Most Michigan programs want at least one to two years of recent labor and delivery experience — meaning intrapartum care of laboring patients, not just postpartum or mother-baby time.
+Most Michigan programs want at least one to two years of recent labor and delivery experience, meaning intrapartum care of laboring patients rather than postpartum or mother-baby time alone.
 Facilities are looking for travelers who can independently interpret fetal monitoring strips, manage inductions and high-risk antepartum patients, and step into a delivery or cesarean without hand-holding.
-If your background leans heavily toward low-risk deliveries, or heavily toward high-risk antepartum, be upfront with your recruiter so they match you to a unit that fits instead of setting you up for a tough placement.
+If your background leans heavily toward low-risk deliveries, or heavily toward high-risk antepartum, tell your recruiter where you’re strongest so they can line up a unit that fits.

 What certifications do I need for a Michigan L&D travel contract?

 You’ll generally need an active Michigan RN license, current BLS, current ACLS, and NRP, which is essentially required since you’ll be at deliveries where the newborn may need resuscitation.
-Facilities also expect electronic fetal monitoring competency — AWHONN intermediate or advanced fetal monitoring is the standard — plus one to two years of recent L&D experience.
+Facilities also expect electronic fetal monitoring competency (AWHONN intermediate or advanced fetal monitoring is the standard) plus one to two years of recent L&D experience.
 RNC-OB is a nice plus, and C-section circulating or scrub experience helps at units where L&D covers cesareans.
-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing falls through the cracks and you’re cleared to start on day one.
+Junxion’s US-based credentialing team goes through every requirement before you accept a contract and keeps the paperwork on track, so nothing falls through the cracks and you start on day one as planned.

 What kinds of cases will I see on a Michigan L&D unit?